IDA-HumanCapital/fife/docs/user_guide.md

 }
 ```

-This document was most recently updated 12 June 2020.
+This document was most recently updated 20 July 2020.